 ArcGIS Field Maps was launched in October 2020 and replaces the functionality of ArcGIS Collector, ArcGIS Explorer, and ArcGIS Tracker on the iOS and Android mobile platforms.
-These products (Collector, Explorer, Tracker) are currently available to download and are fully supported; however, they will be retired in December 2021 – a little over a year from when this blog is being published.
+As of December 31st, 2021 these products are now deprecated.

 Why are these apps being retired?